-Important: When the scheduled time comes, the target machines must be turned off or booted into Agent.
+Important: Make sure that the target machines are turned off or booted into Acronis Snap Deploy 4 Agent when the scheduled time comes.

-With any deployment schedule, you will be able to start the task manually by selecting it in the Deployment tasks (p.
-138) view and clicking Run on the toolbar.
+With any deployment schedule, you will be able to start the task manually by selecting it in the Deployment tasks view (p.
+131) and clicking Run on the toolbar.